Ximilar-com/tf-metric-learning/README.md

 ## Overview

-Minimalistic open-source library for metric learning written in TensorFlow2, Numpy and OpenCV(CV2).
+Minimalistic open-source library for metric learning written in [TensorFlow2](https://github.com/tensorflow/tensorflow), TF-Addons, Numpy, OpenCV(CV2) and [Annoy](https://github.com/spotify/annoy).
 This repository contains a TensorFlow2+/tf.keras implementation some of the loss functions and miners.
 This repository was inspired by [pytorch-metric-learning](https://github.com/KevinMusgrave/pytorch-metric-learning).

 All the loss functions are implemented as tf.keras.layers.Layer.